Houses

 What are ranch homes and where can you find local examples:

-Throughout “early” post-WWII Bridlemile and elsewhere (1940’s to 1970’s) developers populated the landscape with ranch-style homes.
+Throughout “early” post-WWII Bridlemile and elsewhere (1940’s to 1970’s) developers populated the landscape with more ranch-style homes than anything else.
 These structures typically have:

-One-story in height and a horizontal orientation – accented by a long, linear looking low-slung roof with wide eaves.
+• One-story in height and a horizontal orientation – accented by a long, linear looking low-pitched roof with wide eaves.

-An asymmetrical front facade, frequently with a front door placed off center, an attached garage and a big front picture window.
+• An asymmetrical front facade, frequently with a sheltered front door placed off center, an attached garage and a big front picture window.

 Variations include:

-Smaller ranch: a relatively compact version of a ranch design.
+• Smaller ranch: a relatively compact version of a ranch design.
 Examples of early ones, e.g. between 1946 and 1950, are on the 4900 to 5100 blocks of both SW Lowell Street and SW Thomas Street in Bridlemile’s Orchard Park subdivision.
 They are (or originally were) one-story ranch-style homes with mostly one-car garages.
-The original ones average 1,700 sq feet of living space.
+The original ones now average 1,700 sq. ft. of living space.

 Examples from around 1956 are on the 4600 to 4800 blocks of SW 38th Place and the 4600 to 4900 blocks of SW 39th Drive in Bridlemile’s Brookford subdivision.

-Larger ranch: In the 1950’s and early 1960’s, developers provided buyers with larger ranch homes, reflecting changing taste, and with larger garages, reflecting the growth of the numbers of automobiles in society.
+• Larger ranch: In the 1950’s and early 1960’s, developers provided buyers with larger ranch homes, reflecting changing taste, and with larger garages, reflecting the growth of the numbers of automobiles in society.
 Some feature an L or U shaped layout – in contrast to the smaller and simpler.ranches.
 Examples are in Wilcox Estates between SW 48th and SW 57th and just south of SW Patton Road.
-Homes there average over 3,000 sq feet of living space.
+Homes there now average over 3,000 sq. ft. of living space.

 Reasons for the popularity of ranch-style homes: